Message-Passing Algorithms: Reparameterizations and Splittings: The Splitting Algorithm

-Notice that Equation \ref{rewrite} can be viewed as a message passing algorithm on the original factor graph.
-The primary difference then between Equation \ref{rewrite} and the standard min-sum updates is that the message passed from $i$ to $\alpha$ now depends on the message from $\alpha$ to $i$.
+Notice that \eqref{rewrite} can be viewed as a message-passing algorithm on the original factor graph.
+The primary difference then between the update in \eqref{rewrite} and the min-sum update from \eqref{eq:msvarfact}, in addition to the scaling factor, is that the message passed from $i$ to $\alpha$ now depends on the message from $\alpha$ to $i$.